 - 2.1 This part of the policy will be followed when managing such allegations and may be adapted to each case as required.
-Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2022 requires that it is followed in any case where it is suspected or alleged that a member of staff, including agency staff, or a volunteer has: - behaved in a way that has harmed a child or may have harmed a child (see our child protection and safeguarding policy Policies - Bathford Church School for what we mean by 'harm'); - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 2.2 The fourth bullet point above includes behaviour that may have happened outside of the Trust that might make an individual unsuitable to work with children.
-This is known as transferable risk. - 2.3 This policy will be used alongside our complaints policy and child protection and safeguarding policy, both of which can be accessed here Policies Bathford Church School
+Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2023 requires that it is followed in any case where it is suspected or alleged that a member of staff, including agency staff, or a volunteer has: - behaved in a way that has harmed a child or may have harmed a child (see our child protection and safeguarding policy available at Bath and Wells Multi Academy Trust - Policies (bwmat.org) for what we mean by 'harm'); - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 2.2 The fourth bullet point above includes behaviour that may have happened outside of the Trust that might make an individual unsuitable to work with children.
+This is known as transferable risk. - 2.3 This policy will also be used where allegations are made relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes of running activities for children. - 2.4 This policy will be used alongside our complaints policy and child protection and safeguarding policy, both of which can be accessed at: Bath and Wells Multi Academy Trust Policies (bwmat.org)